Jason Hooten: Early coaching career

 Hooten served as assistant men's basketball coach at Tarleton State University for Lonn Reisman.
-During his tenure, the Texans posted a combined 204-111 record.
+During his tenure, the Texans posted a combined 204–111 record.
 He returned to Tarleton in August 1993 after serving as a part-time assistant coach at Weatherford Junior College.
 Hooten assisted in all aspects of the men's basketball program, with particular emphasis in recruiting and scheduling.

-Hooten's recruiting efforts played a key role in Tarleton's 82-16 overall record his final three seasons with the Texans.
-In 2004, Tarleton posted a 28-4 record and claimed both the Lone Star Conference North Division title and the LSC Championship.
-The Texans won back-to-back North Division championships with a 29-4 record in 2002-03 and a 25-8 mark in 2001-02.
+Hooten's recruiting efforts played a key role in Tarleton's 82–16 overall record his final three seasons with the Texans.
+In 2004, Tarleton posted a 28–4 record and claimed both the Lone Star Conference North Division title and the LSC Championship.
+The Texans won back-to-back North Division championships with a 29–4 record in 2002–03 and a 25–8 mark in 2001–02.
 During Hooten's 11 seasons with the Texans, nine players earned first team All-LSC honors and five were All-America.
 Hooten also coached and recruited Tim Burnette who was named Texas Association of Basketball Coaches Small College Player of the Year in 2004.

-Hooten joined the SHSU staff July 1, 2004, helping run practice, recruiting, scouting, scheduling and academics.
+Hooten joined the SHSU staff July 1, 2004, helping run practice, recruiting, scouting, scheduling, and academics.
 In 2009, RecruitingRumors.com selected Hooten as one of the top 100 NCAA assistant coaches.
-Last July, CollegeInsider.com named him Mid-Major Top 25 assistant coaches honorable mention.
-Hooten served under Bob Marlin who coached the Kats to a 225-131 record the past 12 seasons.
-Marlin now is head coach at the University of Louisiana at Lafayette.
-In his six seasons with the Bearkats, Hooten has helped direct the program to a 127-59 record, four 20-plus victory seasons, Southland Conference regular season and tournament championships and an NCAA tournament appearance in 2010.
-The 25-8 record for Sam Houston in 2009-10 marks the highest victory total for a Bearkat squad in SHSU's 23 seasons at the NCAA Division I level.
+CollegeInsider.com named him to the Mid-Major Top 25 assistant coaches' honorable mention list.
+Hooten served under Bob Marlin, who coached the Kats to a 225–131 record the past 12 seasons.
+Marlin went on to become head coach at the University of Louisiana at Lafayette.
+In his six seasons with the Bearkats, Hooten helped direct the program to a 127–59 record, four 20-plus victory seasons, Southland Conference regular season and tournament championships, and an NCAA tournament appearance in 2010.
+The 25–8 record for Sam Houston in 2009–10 marks the highest victory total for a Bearkat squad in SHSU's 23 seasons at the NCAA Division I level.

 Head coaching career

-Hooten's inaugural game as coach of the SHSU Bearkats came in 72-47 win over the University of Mary Hardin-Baylor at home in Johnson Coliseum.
-Following his first win, Hooten went on to go 3-1 in his first month of coaching.
-Through the 2010-2011 season, Hooten led the Bearkats to an 18-13 record, going 10-6 in the Southland Conference, while earning the Bearkats a #3 Seed in the Southland Conference Tournament.
-Hooten won his first post-season game as a head coach, knocking off rival #6 Stephen F. Austin in the opening round 61-45.
-The second round game resulted in a loss to the eventual conference tournament champions, UT-San Antonio 79-70.
+Hooten's inaugural game as coach of the SHSU Bearkats came in 72–47 win over the University of Mary Hardin–Baylor at home in Johnson Coliseum.
+Following his first win, Hooten went on to go 3–1 in his first month of coaching.
+Through the 2010–11 season, Hooten led the Bearkats to an 18–13 record, going 10–6 in the Southland Conference, while earning the Bearkats a #3 Seed in the Southland Conference Tournament.
+Hooten won his first post-season game as a head coach, knocking off rival #6 Stephen F. Austin in the opening round 61–45.
+The second round game resulted in a loss to the eventual conference tournament champions, UTSA 79–70.